markkolich/curacao/README.md

 ## Compiling

-Curacao is built and packaged using Maven.
+Curacao is built and packaged using Gradle.

 To compile & package the source:

 ```
-mvn install
+gradle release
 ```

+Resulting JARs and source JARs will be placed into the local `dist` directory.

+Run `gradle idea` to generate IntelliJ IDEA project files ready for import.

 ## Running the Examples

-Working examples that demonstrate Curacao's flexibility can be found in the [curacao-examples project](https://github.com/markkolich/curacao/tree/master/curacao-examples/src/main/java/com/kolich/curacao/examples).
+Working examples that demonstrate Curacao's flexibility can be found in the [curacao-examples project](https://github.com/markkolich/curacao/tree/master/curacao-examples).

 In the spirit of "eating my own dog food", [my own blog is built on Curacao and is fully open source on GitHub](https://github.com/markkolich/blog).
 If you're looking for more complex component definitions, and realistic request mapping and response handling examples, the application source of my blog will be a great start.

-To compile and run the examples:
+To compile and run the examples locally:

 ```
-mvn install -Pjetty-run
+gradle appRun
 ```

-Then hit <a href="http://localhost:8080/curacao">http://localhost:8080/curacao</a> in your favorite browser.
+Then hit <a href="http://localhost:8080/curacao-examples">http://localhost:8080/curacao-examples</a> in your favorite browser.

 ## License